nikhgupta/vimrc-generator/README.md

 Return a JSON comprising of only the topics listed above.
 Required topics likes `variables`, etc. are not returned unless mentioned explicitely.

+### GET /topics.json?exclude=sane_defaults,macosx

+Return a JSON with all topics excluding the ones listed above.
+Required topics likes `variables`, etc. can also be filtered out.

 ### GET /sections.json?only=\<key\>

 **INTERNAL API**